 Tida integrates other wellness training into her teaching, which includes Accutonics/Golden Water/Fibanacci Ascending Resonance (Sound Healing) and Theta Healing and Energy Healing.

 Tida’s wish and intention is that each student begins their own path and journey to experience the greatness that lies within.

-Core & More, Ballet Raise the Barre!
+Yoga for Better Health, Core & More, Tone & Sculpt, Ballet Raise the Barre!
 Workout